sreevathsagolla/GlobalSST_Analyzer/README.md

-# MEAN_SST_PLOTTER [BETA]
+# GlobalSST_Analyzer
-An interactive plotter for daily/monthly mean global Sea Surface Temperature (SST).
+An interactive plotting code for daily/monthly mean global sea surface temperature (SST) and SST anomaly.
 Each year's data is plotted as an individual line, allowing for easy comparison across years.
+The domain has been cropped to 60˚S-60˚N and 0˚E-360˚E (inspired from ClimateReanalyzer.org SST charts).

 ## Features
 - Interactive plotting for mean global SST and SST Anomalies (SSTA).